-My son, Cody, is 20 years old now and was born after I was induced at 42 weeks pregnant.
+My son, Cody, is 20 years old now and was born after I was induced with pitocin (without being thinned or dilated) at 42 weeks pregnant.
 At 17, I didn’t know any better or know to question my doctors and the things being done to me.
 There were 35 hours of labor total and an epidural, and then when I was told his heartrate was decreasing with each push, they suggested a C-section.
 We know now that it’s quite normal to have a decel in heartrate with an epidural and that much labor, however, hindsight is 20/20.

 Before Jasmine came along I had a pregnancy that made it to 14 weeks before I had some cramping and bleeding and ended up losing the baby.
 This was quite hard and really scary since we had seen the heartbeat and had multiple ultrasounds and every thing seemed fine.